WGBH-MLA/FixIt/readme.md

 ----

 `/api/transcriptphrasecorrectionvote/` is used for voting on user-submitted corrections in game three.
-You can also list the logged-in user's votes.
+You can also retrieve an array of the logged-in user's votes.
 This endpoint only accepts GET and POST requests.
 When voting, the data should take the form of this example:

 ```javascript
 {